Non-engagement letters are exactly what they sound like: the opposite of an engagement letter. Here’s why sending them is a very good idea.

 Non-engagement letters are exactly what they sound like: the opposite of an engagement letter.
 They communicate to non-clients that they are, in fact, not your client.
 The first time I sent one I felt funny writing something so obvious to me.
 Yes, we spoke; no, you didn’t hire me.
 It sounded a bit like sour grapes to write a letter stating what happened.

-It is a good practice, though, and here are two common scenarios that show why.
+Non-engagement letters are good practice, and here are two common scenarios that show why.

 The Unsuccessful Interview